 Attention all Clubs & Team Officials,

-The 2018 Outdoor Season is well underway and we have had an overwhelming number of infractions occur.
 Please read the below to ensure all your Teams are in compliance with the league rules.

 Team Regulations Rule 5 VI: